-- Without Durbin competition and innovation won’t be embraced since global card networks refuse to create a more transparent, equitable, and free market.
+- Without Durbin, competition and innovation won’t be embraced.
+This is because global card networks refuse to create a more transparent, equitable, and free market.

 According to Andy Ellen, President and General Counsel, NC Retail Merchants Association and Gary Harris, Executive Director, NC Petroleum and Convenience Marketers, “Now is not the time to load yet more swipe fees onto the backs of retailers because swipe fees raise prices, slow job growth at a time right now when the country desperately needs jobs, curtails economic growth and makes a mockery of our most cherished notions of the free-market system.”

 However, as Dwyer concludes, “The Durbin Amendment is a good first step toward bringing interchange and the cost associated with processing bankcards out from the shadows, but a more effective approach is needed – one that interjects transparency into the industry as a whole, instead of dictating specific pricing or routing within it.”